Kgomotso196/Enumerable/README.md

 # Install dependencies
 $ bundle install
 ```

 ### Usage

-After you clone this repo to your desktop and install the dependencies, go to its root directory and run `ruby decode_morse_code.rb` to run the application.
+After you clone this repo to your desktop and install the dependencies, go to its root directory and run `ruby my_list.rb` to run the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors"></a>

-👤 **Author**
+👤 **Adeyemi Dada**

 - GitHub: [@yemidada](https://github.com/yemidada)
 - Twitter: [@nairareport](https://twitter.com/nairareport)